GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 ### In-Person Proofing is available at participating locations across the U.S. and some U.S. territories.*

+When you start the process on [Login.gov](https://secure.login.gov/), we’ll help you find a list of participating Post Offices near you.
+You can also [search for a Post Office near you in our Help Center](/help/verify-your-identity/verify-your-identity-in-person/find-a-participating-post-office/).

-You can search for a participating Post Office when you start the process on Login.gov.
-Once you’re ready to verify, you can go to any Post Office where In-Person Proofing is available.
+Once you’ve received a barcode online, you can go to any Post Office where In-Person Proofing is available.

 **\* Available U.S. Territories:** U.S. Virgin Islands, American Samoa, Guam, Puerto Rico and the Northern Mariana Islands.